Gibson Les Paul Tribute VS Studio (comparison)

 Questions and Comments

 Do you have questions about the Gibson Les Paul Studio or the Les Paul Tribute?
+If so, drop them in the comments section below and we'll take a look.

-Written by Bobby on Electrics and Comparisons
+Written by Bobby Kittleberger on Electrics & Comparisons

 The 2016 Tribute models have a mahogany neck.
 I was lucky enough to snag one when they were going for $899.